veektorf1/Morele_scraper/README.md

-# GPU Performance & Pricing ETL Pipeline
+# eCommerce Scraper

-This project demonstrates a complete **ETL (Extract, Transform, Load)** pipeline for analyzing GPU prices and performance characteristics using publicly available data on [morele.net]("https://www.morele.net/").
-Gathered insights can be found in the dashboard on Looker Studio.
+Project demonstrates a full **ETL (Extract, Transform, Load)** pipeline for analyzing GPU prices and performance characteristics using publicly available data on [morele.net]("https://www.morele.net/").
+Gathered insights can be found in the dashboard in Looker Studio.

 ##  Live Dashboard